Akuli/jou/doc/types.md

 Internally, a `bool` is one byte (zero or one), because byte is the smallest unit that computers like to work with.
-This doesn't matter as much as you might think it does.
+This doesn't matter as much as you might think, but as usual, please create an issue if this becomes a problem for you.